bigflannel/The-J-A-Mortam-WordPress-Template/readme.txt

 ### Menu Options

 The theme can display three menus, one below the header ('Header') and two before the page footer ('Donate' and 'Footer').
 In the footer, if it exists, 'Donate' is shown first, then 'Footer'.
 'Footer' displays the default menu if none are set.
+Current items or their ancestors are marked in the menu with a bottom border.
+Drop-down rollover menus are supported: when using these, be mindful to make the top link a custom link with target URL '#' so mobile users can click to open the drop-down.

 ### Widget Options